wickerdj/golang-angular/README.md

 ## Progress

-Made the code changes for Part 1.
-Need to test.
+Made it most of the way through part 2.
+Testing and debugging

 ## Notes